Groestlcoin/groestlcoinjs-message/README.md

 // => true
 ```

-## About Electrum segwit signature support
+## About Electrum-GRS segwit signature support

 - For Signing: Use the non-segwit compressed signing parameters for both segwit types (p2sh-p2wpkh and p2wpkh)
-- For Verifying: Pass the checkSegwitAlways argument as true. (messagePrefix should be set to null to default to Bitcoin messagePrefix)
+- For Verifying: Pass the checkSegwitAlways argument as true. (messagePrefix should be set to null to default to Groestlcoin messagePrefix)

 ## LICENSE [MIT](LICENSE)